gimlet-io/gimlet-documentation/src/pages/blog/announcing-the-gimlet-saas-early-access.md

 We also don't want to dictate your cloud choices.
 Gimlet needs a Kubernetes cluster to deploy to, but is not interested in how that cluster came to life.
 So bring your own cluster or namespace as Gimlet only interacts with git and leaves the gitops paradigm to manage your applications.
 Gimlet remains decoupled from your cloud setup.

 Gimlet is not magic hosting.
-If you can launch a managed Kubernetes cluster, or have a dedicated namespace, you are good to go.
+If you launch a managed Kubernetes cluster, or have a dedicated namespace, you are good to go.
 Heck, Gimlet works even with Minikube, k3s or kind running on your laptop.

 ## Why SaaS?